w3f/Grants-Program/applications/vane-network.md

 **Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?**

   - No, but ENS and Naing services try to solve the issue of ensuring wrong address mistakes are resolved.
-But Vane ensures this product to work just outside the box without purchasing any name , just existig addressbut introducing confirmation and reverting system ontop of existing networks.
+But Vane ensures this product to work just outside the box without purchasing any name, just existing address but introducing confirmation and reverting system on top of existing networks.

   - And for other product, No any other project.
   Vane will be using existing USDT on AssetHub to settle business social-commerce transactions.